 But, AR is not just for Gen Z; Millennials and Gen X show the highest affinity for AR.

+Age Differences

+Snapchatters

+Younger people are 55% more likely to use AR

+and they are 36% more likely to believe AR is important

-Snapchatters are 1.4x as likely to use AR frequently compared to Non-Snapchatters.
-56% of Snapchatters believe AR is important to their lives.
+Snapchatters are 1.9x as likely to use AR frequently compared to Non-Snapchatters. ~50% of Snapchatters believe AR is important to their lives.

+Snap Inc.

-Snap Inc. As AR evolves, it will revolutionize our lives and will become as with the world around us."
+(As AR evolves, it will revolutionize our lives and will become as with the world around us."

-Allan Cook Digital Reality Business Leader Deloitte Digital significant of a technology shift as the web or mobile was to society, changing how we view and interact
+ذ 📄 🔬 Allan Cook Digital Reality Business Leader Deloitte Digital significant of a technology shift as the web or mobile was to society, changing how we view and interact